immersive-web/webxr-input-profiles/packages/assets/tutorial/README.md

 ![Adjusting the position of the button when pressed](./images/tutorial-18.png)

-If the asset you are working with doesn't show the button in a fully unpressed state by default, repeat the above reparenting and repositioning with the "min" node to set the button's fully unpressed state.
+If the asset you are working with doesn't show the button in a fully unpressed state by default, repeat the above by reparenting and repositioning the button mesh with the "min" node to set the button's fully unpressed state.

 Once the button has been positioned, move the button mesh in the outliner to underneath the "value" node instead.
 This will snap the mesh back to it's original position, but at runtime when the application interpolates the "value" node between the "min" and "max" nodes it will move the button as well.